Wanuskewin Heritage Park Tour Group Visits

 1. GENERAL TOUR GROUP POLICY

 - All tour group bookings include entry to Wanuskewin and access to the exhibits, trails, and facilities for attending participants, students, teachers, and chaperones.
 Also included is your choice of up to two (2) hours of guided programming (subject to staffing availability).
-All craft programs and the Bannock Bake program have an additional supply cost (NOT AVAILABLE TO BOOK DURING COVID RESTRICTIONS) Extra program(s) in addition to the two (2) hours of guided programming included in group bookings, are available to book for an additional charge at the time of booking.
+All craft programs and the Bannock Bake program have an additional supply cost Extra program(s) in addition to the two (2) hours of guided programming included in group bookings, are available to book for an additional charge at the time of booking.

 - Primary and secondary school tour groups must have an appropriate ratio of teachers and/or chaperones to students: